Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI

 \end{corollary}

 \itshape {Proof:} \upshape It follows from Theorem \ref{theorem2} by setting $\varepsilon_{k}=0,\forall k$ and $p=E_u/N$, and by keeping only the dominant terms for $N\to\infty$. $\blacksquare$

-Corollary \ref{corollary8_rate_NLoS_varepusilon_scaling_N} characterizes the achievable rate when the user-RIS channels are rich scattering.
-The obtained performance trends are very different from those unveiled in Corollary \ref{corollary7_rate_NLoS_scaling_N} (i.e., the RIS-BS channel is rich scattering).
+Corollary \ref{corollary8_rate_NLoS_varepusilon_scaling_N} characterizes the achievable rate when the user-RIS channels are characterized by rich scattering.
+The obtained performance trends are different from those unveiled in Corollary \ref{corollary7_rate_NLoS_scaling_N} (i.e., the RIS-BS channel characterized by rich scattering).
 In contrast to Corollary \ref{corollary7_rate_NLoS_scaling_N}, in particular, both the desired signal and the interference in (\ref{SINR_NLOS_varepusilon_scaling_N}) scale as $\mathcal{O}\left(M\right)$.
 As a result, if the user-RIS channels are Rayleigh distributed, the rate in (\ref{SINR_NLOS_varepusilon_scaling_N}) is still bounded from above even if the number of BS antennas is very large.
-Besides, it is not hard to prove that the rate (\ref{SINR_NLOS_varepusilon_scaling_N}) will reduce to the same expression as (\ref{SINR_NLOS_scaling_N}) if we further set $\delta=0$.
-This result confirms our conclusion in Corollary \ref{corollary7_rate_NLoS_scaling_N} that the scaling law is not related with the Rician factor $\varepsilon_{k}$ if $\delta=0$.
+Besides, it is not hard to prove that the rate in (\ref{SINR_NLOS_varepusilon_scaling_N}) reduces to the same expression as (\ref{SINR_NLOS_scaling_N}) if we set $\delta=0$.
+This result confirms the conclusion in Corollary \ref{corollary7_rate_NLoS_scaling_N} that the scaling law unrelated to the Rician factor $\varepsilon_{k}$ if $\delta=0$.